rur/good/README.md

     $ good page ./portal mypage --starter-template ./portal/my-page-starter

-### Intro
+### Notes

-#### 1. Generate clear, grok-able code
+#### 1. Generate plain, grok-able code

 The output is mostly vanilla Golang and HTML.
-We embrace a little redundancy so that the code will be more static and so easier to customize.
+We embrace some redundancy so that so that the code will be more static, easier to read and customize.
-This works very well with the Golang tooling, making refactoring a cinch.
+This works well with the Golang type system and tooling, making refactoring a cinch.

 #### 2. Basic Dependencies

-We take full advantage of the standard _html/template_ and _net/http_ libraries to avoid many dependencies.
-The scaffold code is clearly commented to make it easy for you to integrate the dependencies you wish to use in your project.
+Taking advantage of the standard library helps us to avoid a lot of mandatory dependencies.
+There is no plugin system, instead we encourage you to manually integrate your chosen libraries and rely on an easy-to-follow codebase to help you out.

 #### 3. Binary Embedded

-The `//go:embed ` directive is configured so that the web server is fully embedded at compile time.
+The `//go:embed ` directive is configured so that web server assets can be fully embedded at compile time.

 #### 4. Classic template composition

-Nested HTML template composition is a tried a true approach for building web GUI that has excellent support in Golang.
-With the addition of fragment hot-swapping, nested templates are capable of delivering a modern web experience from a server-side app.
+HTML template composition has excellent support in Golang.
+This scaffold uses the [Treetop library](https://github.com/rur/treetop) to help organize templates, with the added benefit of fragment hot-swapping to enhance interactivity.

 #### 5. No Surprises

-If a framework might be overkill for your project, and you need more than static content pages, this scaffold is probably a reasonable option.
+This scaffold is more of a workhorse than a unicorn, we embrace many practical limitations for the benefit of long term maintenance and tight integration.
+Take care to judge whether this will be a good fit for your project or not.